 In analyzing the current state of research and technology in the U.S. agricultural sector, the greatest opportunity to capture returns resides in the efficient utilization of critical processes, highly-specialized expertise and breakthrough technologies.
 Specifically, this entails the application of genomic information or genotyping to develop new traits and products for the purpose of improving production agriculture’s performance and protecting our food supply.

 The National Agricultural Genotyping Center (NAGC) provides the most affordable and effective framework for maintaining the safety of our food supply, economic stability and national security by making high-throughput genotyping available to both private and public scientists.

-The National Agricultural Genotyping Center is supported through a public and private partnership of leading research and trade organizations including Los Alamos National Laboratory, National Corn Growers Association, and Donald Danforth Plant Science Center.
+The National Agricultural Genotyping Center is supported through a public and private partnership of leading research and trade organizations including Los Alamos National Laboratory and National Corn Growers Association.
 The Los Alamos National Laboratory (LANL) will provide the technological and informatics expertises to maintain technological advancements and ensure diverse genotyping needs are met.
 In order to maintain close ties to the agriculture sector, the NAGC has partnered with the National Corn Growers Association (NCGA).
 NCGA represents 35,000 dues-paying corn farmers from 47 states and the interests of more than 300,000 growers who contribute through corn checkoff programs.
-The NAGC has full support from the Donald Danforth Plant Science Center to further provide research expertise, administrative and operation support, and advising oversight.
-This partnership with the Danforth Center will provide a rich, collaborative research environment and access to over 170 leading plant scientists.
-The NAGC also will forge partnerships with land-grant universities, non-land-grant universities, government agencies and industry.